 - 1.3.5 Student council

 This is the first of six pages of recommendations for the establishment of residential colleges within large universities, and it addresses the topics of membership and administrative structure.
 The other pages discuss: (2) buildings and grounds, (3) college life and the annual cycle, (4) pastoral care, and (5) academic life, and a supplementary page presents (6) a brief “generative sequence” for assembling the components.
-For a summary of all these recommendations please visit the main “How To Build a Residential College” page, and for more general information about residential colleges please visit the main Collegiate Way page.
+For a summary of all these recommendations please visit the main “How To Build a Residential College” page, and for more general information about residential colleges and collegiate houses please visit the main Collegiate Way page.

 Residential colleges have developed over the centuries under different local conditions, and this has led to a certain amount of variation in their administrative structure.
 In particular, the responsibilities of the senior officers differ somewhat from college to college and from university to university, and their titles differ even more.
 What follows does not pretend to be a comparative study of the history of residential colleges.
 Instead, it is a practical guide for those who want to get new colleges started.
 The particular arrangements I describe are ones that have worked well in American universities, and the distribution of responsibilities given here is especially good for colleges that are just becoming established.
 In addition to a recommended general pattern, I also describe some variations that may deserve consideration depending upon your local circumstances.
 If you are starting a new college I invite you to directly copy any of the structures and procedures described here, and then adjust them as needed over time as your college develops.